-START members help students with technology issues — including Canvas, EdMail, and Google Apps.
-Drop in help is available; no appointment is necessary.
+START members help students with technology issues — including ctcLink, Canvas, Triton Email, Google Apps and more.

 Connect with a supportive college community focusing on ethnically diverse, homeless, female, gay, lesbian, and gender-diverse students.
 Peer mentoring helps you understand college life.
 You can also check out textbooks and calculators (for a quarter), check out laptops (for four hours), or use the computer lab with Internet access and get free printing.
 Many other free services are available to students.
 Come visit us!